lace-wing/lacy-ubc-math-project/format.typ

 /// Creates a solution block.
 /// - body (content): The solution.
 /// - color (color): The color of the solution frame and text.
-/// - suppliment (content): The supplimental text to be displayed before the solution.
+/// - supplement (content): The supplemental text to be displayed before the solution.
 #let solution(body, color: green-solution, supplement: [*Solution*: ]) = {
   block(
     width: 100%,